The discovery of gene expression signature in KRAS-oncogene-driven lung cancer

 Biological enrichment analysis of SDPR downstream pathway

 To explore the downstream pathway of SDPR, DEGs based on GSE72094 were explored to identify biological differences between tissues with low and high SDPR expression in KRAS-mutant lung cancer.
 Gene ontology analysis was performed using DAVID online software to unfold the biological function of biological process, cellular component and molecule function among the above DEGs.
-As shown in Figure 5a-c, biological processes were mainly associated with cell mitosis and cell cycle, and the differences of cellular components were mainly located in the extracellular space, exosomes, and matrix.
+As shown in Fig. 5a-c, biological processes were mainly associated with cell mitosis and cell cycle, and the differences of cellular components were mainly located in the extracellular space, exosomes, and matrix.
 In addition, there were a series of members related to redox balance and energy transfer, indicating the close interaction between SDPR expression and metabolism.
 Moreover, GSEA analysis results showed that G2 pathway and TGF-beta pathway were most likely associated with the above DEGs (Fig. 5d-e).

 Correlation between SDPR, immune negative regulatory molecules and immune infiltration models

-As shown in Figure 6a, SDPR expression level negatively correlated with PD-L1(CD274), GITR(TNFRSF18), 4-1BBR(TNFRSF9) and TDO2 (R2 =-0.247, -0.327, -0.183, -0.233, respectively; P < 0.05).
+As shown in Fig. 6a, SDPR expression level correlated negatively with PD-L1(CD274), GITR(TNFRSF18), 4-1BBR(TNFRSF9) and TDO2 (R2 =-0.247, -0.327, -0.183, -0.233, respectively; P < 0.05).
 Since the role of SDPR in immune infiltration is unclear, we analyzed the abundance of immune cells in lung cancers at different SDPR expression levels and copy number variation (CNVs) patterns.
 In KRAS-mutant subgroups, cancer tissue with lower expression of SDPR was accompanied with less infiltration of γ T cells and resting mast cells but higher abundance of plasma cells, CD4+ memory activated T cells and M1 macrophages (Fig. 6b).
-Meanwhile, SDPR expression in lung adenocarcinoma positively correlated with infiltration of memory B cells, endothelial cells, M1and M2 macrophages, myeloid dendritic cells, neutrophils, memory resting CD4+ T cells, CD8+ T cells, but negatively correlated with M0 macrophages, plasma B cells, and CD4+ memory activated T cells based on TIMER 2.0 website (Table 2).
+Meanwhile, SDPR expression in lung adenocarcinoma correlated positively with infiltration of memory B cells, endothelial cells, M1and M2 macrophages, myeloid dendritic cells, neutrophils, memory resting CD4+ T cells, CD8+ T cells, but correlated negatively with M0 macrophages, plasma B cells, and CD4+ memory activated T cells based on TIMER 2.0 website (Table 2).
 In addition, lung adenocarcinoma with SDPR arm-level deletion showed less infiltration of CD4+ T cells, macrophages and neutrophils in TME (Fig. 6c).

 These results illustrated close relationship between SDPR, PD-L1(CD274), GITR(TNFRSF18), 4-1BBR(TNFRSF9), TDO2, and abundance of immune cells in human lung adenocarcinoma, especially in KRAS-mutant subgroups.